All BCI Chapters are led by an elected voluntary board. The current USA Chapter Board is as follows:

 Treasurer and Executive Director: Eric Staffin, FBCI, CISSP

 Eric received his Bachelor of Arts degree in Economics from the University of Michigan and his Master’s Degree in Business Administration in Finance and Corporate Strategy from New York University’s Stern School of Business.
-In his spare time, Eric serves as an Executive Director and Treasurer of the BCI-USA Chapter and is an active member of the Education and Governmental Affairs Committees of the Scarsdale Forum.
+In his spare time, Eric serves as an Executive Director and Treasurer of the BCI-USA Chapter and is a member of the Education and Governmental Affairs Committees of the Scarsdale Forum.

 Secretary: Paul Kirvan, FBCI, CISA